-- CHILDREN – They are the best missionaries – language, unfamiliarity, different cultures, & even mud doesn’t generally scare them.
+- CHILDREN – They are the best missionaries – language, unfamiliarity, different cultures, and even mud doesn’t generally scare them.
 They make friends with everyone.

 - YOUTH – They have energy.
 When well directed, youth can participate with seemingly unlimited energy and enthusiasm.

 - YOUNG ADULTS – They are idealists.
-They are concerned about social justice issues, fairness, & fighting for change.
+They are concerned about social justice issues, fairness, and fighting for change.
 They want to learn so they can do something about it.